Squix/airtable-devops/README.md

 ### Setting Up Airtable PAT

-Some commands require to interact with the Airtable API, hence you need to supply a valid [Airtable Personal Access Token (PAT)](https://support.airtable.com/docs/creating-personal-access-tokens) that grants access to the resources you want the CLI to process.
+The *get-schema* command requires to interact with the Airtable API, hence you need to supply a valid [Airtable Personal Access Token (PAT)](https://support.airtable.com/docs/creating-personal-access-tokens) that grants access to the resources you want the CLI to process.

+I recommend creating an Airtable PAT only for usage with this tool, which only needs the **schema.bases:read** permission.

-You can do this by exporting the variable in your shell or using an .env file with an `AIRTABLE_PAT` property.
+You can do this by exporting the variable in your shell or using an .env file with an `AIRTABLE_PAT` item.

 Bash :
 ```sh